-Your local plant hire desk will be able to help you with any questions about the hire of forklifts and telehandlers unless they do not hire these types of machine.
-If you have any questions you can call Tiger Plant on 01793 886444 and we will help you with your material handling and lifting enquiry.
-Tiger Plant run many forklifts and telehandlers and we will more than likely have something that will suit the job you need to do.
+If you have any questions, don't hesitate to call Tiger Plant on 01793 886444.
+We will help you with your material handling and lifting enquiry, guiding you towards the right product and giving you a competitive quote for your needs.
+With our experience and extensive fleet of equipment, we run many telehandlers and we will more than likely have something that will suit the job you need to do.